eclipsesource/jsonforms/MIGRATION.md

 ## Migrating to JSON Forms 3.0 for React users

+### Removal of Class Components in React Material

+With Version 3.0 of JSON Forms we removed all React Material class components.
+Please check whether you extended any of our base renderers in your adaptation.

+### Removal of JSON Schema $Ref Parser

 With version 3.0 of JSON Forms, we removed the `json-schema-ref-parser` dependency within the core package.
 This change only affects users of the React variant, Vue and Angular users are not affected.